Dairsie: Historic buildings

 Dairsie Bridge, 1 mi south of the village, dates from the early sixteenth century, although it has been modified since.
-Nearby Dairsie Castle (now restored) dates from the early seventeenth century, and was briefly the residence of John Spottiswoode (1565-1639), Archbishop of St Andrews.
+Nearby Dairsie Castle (now restored) dates from the early seventeenth century, and was briefly the residence of John Spottiswoode (1565–1639), Archbishop of St Andrews.
 King James VI stayed at Dairsie Castle following his escape from the Raid of Ruthven in June 1583.

 St Mary's Church was built by Archbishop Spottiswoode in 1621.
 The church is some distance from the village and ceased to be used for worship in 1966.
-It is now in private hands, and the parish worshippers use the former St Leonard's Church in the village.
+It is now in private hands, the parish worshippers were using the former St Leonard's Church in the village.
+This, however, has now been sold into private hands.
 The congregation is united with St John's Church in Cupar.

-Local businesses include a small Village Shop and Post Office, a Petrol Station and Garage (also selling second hand vehicles) and The Dairise Inn currently trading as Rumbledethumps Restaurant.